connorcimowsky/WATCola/README.md

 WATCola
 =======

-Our final assignment for CS 343 written in uC++
+Our final assignment for CS 343, written in µC++.